Skip to main content

 Site URL

 The main URL of your app.
-Used in email templates for links back to your app.
+Used in email templates for links back to your app (e.g. password-reset links).

 Security Best Practices